 - Candidates must have completed a minimum of 50 hours of continuing medical education (CME) within the past 24 months, provided by a recognized provider of the Accreditation Council for Continuing Medical Education (ACCME).
 CME must be related to one or more of the specialties in which the candidate is applying.
 Re-entry for physicians with lapsed certification requires 100 hours of CME with the past 24 months.
 Fellows-in-training are exempt.

-- For some specialties (ie interventional cardiology, electrophysiology, surgical specialties), candidates must have active privileges to practice that specialty in at least one US hospital licensed by a nationally recognized credentialing organization with deeming authority from CMS (ie Joint Commission, HFAP, DNV).
+- For some specialties (ie interventional cardiology, electrophysiology, surgical specialties), candidates must have active privileges to practice that specialty in at least one US hospital or outpatient facility licensed by a nationally recognized credentialing organization with deeming authority from CMS (ie Joint Commission, HFAP, DNV).

 - A candidate who has had their medical staff appointment/membership or clinical privileges in the specialty for which they are seeking certification involuntarily revoked and not reinstated, must have subsequently maintained medical staff appointment/membership or clinical privileges for at least 24 months in another US hospital licensed by a nationally recognized credentialing organization with deeming authority from CMS (ie Joint Commission, HFAP, DNV).

-The value of Continuing Medical Education (CME) for life-long learning: Organizations providing recognized CME programs are regulated by a rigorous accreditation body (ACCME) requiring each CME offering provide an educational gap analysis, “needs assessment,” speaker conflict of interest, course evaluations and many other performance standards.
+NBPAS believes in the value of Continuing Medical Education (CME) for life-long learning.
+Organizations providing recognized CME programs are regulated by a rigorous accreditation body (ACCME) requiring each CME offering provide an educational gap analysis, “needs assessment,” speaker conflict of interest, course evaluations and many other performance standards.
 CME can provide education in both established knowledge and also future directions that keep the physician on the “cutting edge.”
 CME offerings are highly competitive and provide choice.
 Therefore, using CME to fulfill life-long learning requirements provides efficiency and minimizes redundant activities

-For a more complete discussion of the board certification controversy please use the link below to recent NEJM publications: Note, NBPAS offers certification in all ABMS specialties.
+For a more complete discussion of the board certification controversy please use the links below to recent NEJM publications.

 BOARDED TO DEATH — WHY MAINTENANCE OF CERTIFICATION IS BAD FOR DOCTORS AND PATIENTS